BlaqueDevs/se-assignment-day-4-software-project-management-Prisca-tech/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18499682&assignment_repo_type=AssignmentRepo)
 # SE_DAY4_Software-Project-Management
 ## 1. Why is timely delivery crucial in software project management, and how can project managers ensure that deadlines are met?
+Timely delivery is crucial in software project management because it:

+Meets Client Expectations – Clients rely on deadlines to plan their operations.
+Maintains Budget Control – Delays often lead to increased costs.
+Builds Trust and Reputation – Consistent delivery strengthens client confidence.
+Competitive Advantage – Early delivery can give an edge in the market.
+Resource Management – Helps allocate resources effectively for future projects.
+How Project Managers Can Ensure Deadlines Are Met:
+Proper Planning – Create a detailed project roadmap with milestones.
+Task Prioritization – Focus on high-impact tasks first.
+Effective Communication – Regular updates with stakeholders and teams.
+Risk Management – Identify risks early and have mitigation plans.
+Time Tracking Tools – Use tools like Trello, Asana, or Jira to monitor progress.
+Team Motivation – Encourage collaboration and reward progress.
 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?